criswell/chroot-wrap/README.md

 Is there any configuration or debugging?
 ----------------------------------------

 Configuration?
 Nope.
-I'ts crazy stupid simple.
+It's crazy stupid simple.

 Debugging?
 Well, there's stuff can be found in /tmp/chw_work, but I wouldn't recommend snooping there (and would advice against modifying anything in there)